Man shot dead after London stabbings wore hoax device

 We will issue more information when possible.

-A security source told Reuters police were still looking into whether he had been under surveillance by security services.
+Sky News said it understood that the man was “under active police surveillance” and had been released from prison in January.

+“An investigation is taking place at pace to establish the full facts of what happened,” British prime minister Boris Johnson said in a statement.
+He said his government would announce plans on Monday for making changes to the system for handling people convicted of terrorism offences.

-Sky News quoted Gulled Bulhan, a 19-year-old student from Streatham, as saying he witnessed the shooting in front of a shop.
+Sky quoted Gulled Bulhan, a 19-year-old student from Streatham, as saying he witnessed the shooting.

 “I was crossing the road when I saw a man with a machete and silver canisters on his chest being chased by what I assume was an undercover police officer – as they were in civilian clothing,” Mr Bulhan said.